vdlm/meetups/Meetups/Meetup_30/README.md

  As usual we will feature latest news and hot topics about Deep Learning.
 Moreover, Elisabeth Fink will present the best talks from the O'Reilly  AI conference in San Jose, CA in September.

 This meetup is kindly hosted by A1 Telekom.

-Looking forward to welcoming you,
-Tom, Alex, Jan, René